aquariuslt/karma-jawr-sample/README.md

 - JAWR Locale Message Generator
 - Ext3

 ## Features
 - Karma + Mocha + Chai
 - Sinon
 - Integration with CI System

+## Problems
+- **How to load necessary JS files into runtime easily?** Because IRIS4 PRS uses JAWR as assets bundling tool to compact multiple JS files into one.
+Then IRIS4 Front-end uses `<script>` tags to include those bundles.
+This make it difficult to get the correct dependencies JS files.
+- **How to mock the Locale Message Generator in global?** Currently the JAWR Locale Message Generator is assigned as a property of the global object(We use it like `docmessages.blc.field.bl('Hello')`).
+We need to construct this object when running test cases otherwise a lot of code will throw exception.
+- **No best practice for Ext3 can be found fron Internet**

 ## Plan: outline